-We are extremely pleased to announce that Dr. Joseph W. Hogan, Carole and Lawrence Sirovich Professor of Public Health, Professor of Biostatistics, and Deputy Director of the Data Science Initiative at Brown University, will be the recipient of the 2020 Lagakos Distinguished Alumni Award.
+We are extremely pleased to announce that Dr. Rui Wang, Associate Professor in the Department of Biostatistics, will be the recipient of the 2023 Lagakos Distinguished Alumni Award !

 About the Award

 The annual Lagakos Distinguished Alumni Award has been established in memory of Dr. Stephen Lagakos, a faculty member and former chair of the Department of Biostatistics who passed away in a tragic automobile accident in 2009.

 Professor Lagakos was a leader in the Department, the School of Public Health, and more broadly, in the international community of quantitative biomedical researchers.
 Steve’s qualities of commitment, passion, intellectual brilliance, and personal generosity had a direct personal impact on our lives; and his contributions to biostatistics and to AIDS research were fundamental.